ga-wdi-boston/ruby-enumerable-comparable/README.md

 The [Comparable](http://ruby-doc.org/core-2.2.3/Comparable.html) module provide common operators to a class that implements the `<=>` (spaceship) operator.
 Let's look at `lib/card.rb`.

+### Practice

+How do you compare cards?

+In your squads create an algorithm to determine which of two cards, if either, is "greater" than the other.

+### Demo

+Adding the spaceship operator to `Card`.

 ### Practice - A list as a deck of cards

 Let's simulate Enumerable methods using a deck of cards.
 In your squad, one of you will act as the method and another as the block.
 The third squad member will record the result.